 Get Involved at First Parish: Volunteer Opportunities

-See Caring Connection to learn how you can help support members and friends of the congregation by making shawls, offering rides, cooking meals, meal devlivery, writing cards, or spending time with congregregants.
+The Caring Connection helps support members and friends of the congregation by making shawls, offering rides, cooking meals, meal devlivery, writing cards, or spending time with congregregants.

 Herb Garden Volunteers

 Herb garden volunteers help maintain the Deborah Webster Greeley Herb Garden, located on the lower church grounds beyond the chapel.
 Through sales of herbs and herbal treats at occasional coffee hours and special fundraisers, and with an annual gift from the Women’s Parish Association, the gardening team provides supplies as needed for the garden.
 The volunteers participate in several work days during the year, and take responsibility for watering and weeding in consultation with Doug Baker, Gardener-in-Chief.
 If you are interested in helping out in the herb garden contact Val Holt.
 The garden is available for receptions and photo opportunities.
 These events are scheduled through the church office by Bruce Davidson.

 New Member and Visitor Welcomer